52 Different Types of Beetles in Arizona

 They are also commonly found in northern parts of America and have a shiny, dark red body with two antennas.
 The light on their posterior comes from two glands on their abdomen that produce light using bioluminescence.

-Furthermore, it is believed that the purpose of this is to serve as a warning mechanism against predators such as birds.
+Furthermore, it is believed that this aims to serve as a warning mechanism against predators such as birds.
 They can easily detect birds, thanks to their excellent eyesight.

 Also, they emit a clicking sound when disturbed, which may be used to ward off potential threats.
 Or scare potential prey away from hiding places where they might be found.